leahpwatt/coding-challenge/README.md

+My Notes on the Ambassador Coding Challenge:

+This code example is a front-end CRUD app that provides a way for contributors to view and add referral links.
+Each item is linked to its own page.
+Contributors can also edit the titles of existing links or delete them.
+I hardcoded some data for users to see examples of what to contribute.

+The app is built in React and uses a combination of semantic-ui-react and material-ui libraries; I selected these because they are user friendly and aesthetically pleasing in their simplicity.
+I also pulled SASS into the project instead of using raw CSS (the html-css-exercise demonstrates my ability to use raw CSS).

+Unfortunately, due to time limitations, I was not able to fulfill the following requirements: incrementing clicks based on links accessed, and storing the data between pages.
+Time permitting, I would build out these features.
+In the CSS exercise, I still have some work to do on the numbers; other than that, the exercise is fairly well complete.
+I tried to use a range of selectors and declarations to demonstrate my well-rounded knowledge.

+Here is a link to the application in its current state, deployed on Heroku:

+Additionally, here is an example of a challenge I did last week: https://fast-ocean-64019.herokuapp.com/ Here is a link to the repo: https://github.com/leahpwatt/react-weather-app This is a weather app, built in React, that utilizes the openweathermap api.
+It displays the current temperature of the user's location (you'll have to give permissions when the page loads), as well as the 5-day forecast.
+It is also not what I would deem "complete"; however, it is what I was able to accomplish given the 4-5 hour window of time.
+I hope this helps provide an additional example of my capabilities.

 # Ambassador Coding Challenge

 Our coding challenge is your opportunity to demonstrate your experience, skills, and aptitude by building a prototype of the web’s most minimal referral automation software.